Skip to main content

 The canonical npm package is @packageninja/cli.

-How do you start device authorization?
+How do you connect a project?

-package-ninja login
+package-ninja connect

 The CLI will: